-9.40 What is the definition of "relevant regulatory bodies" referred to in item (18) of Appendix 9C?
+9.40 What is the definition of "relevant regulatory bodies" referred to in items (3)(h), 4(h) and 4A(g) of Appendix 9C?

 "Relevant regulatory bodies" refers to any regulator that regulates a listed corporation or its subsidiaries or any authority or organisation which regulates the business activity of a listed corporation or its subsidiaries.
-This includes Bursa Securities, the SC, Bank Negara Malaysia, the Companies Commission of Malaysia, the Employees Provident Fund, the Inland Revenue Board, the Department of Environment, the local municipal councils and associations referred to in section 22(1) of the Insurance Act 1996.
+This includes Bursa Securities, the SC, Bank Negara Malaysia, the Companies Commission of Malaysia, the Employees Provident Fund, the Inland Revenue Board, the Department of Environment and the local municipal councils.

-9.41 Pursuant to item (19) of Appendix 9C, are listed corporations required to disclose non-audit fees paid to corporations which are owned by the external auditors i.e. the partners of the auditing firm?
+9.41 Pursuant to item (19)(b) of Appendix 9C, are listed corporations required to disclose non-audit fees paid to corporations which are owned by the external auditors i.e. the partners of the auditing firm?

-Yes, pursuant to item (19) of Appendix 9C, listed corporations are required to disclose non-audit fees paid to corporations owned by the external auditors of the listed corporations.
+Yes, pursuant to item (19)(b) of Appendix 9C, listed corporations are required to disclose non-audit fees paid to corporations owned by the external auditors of the listed corporations.

-9.42 What is considered as "non-audit fees" pursuant to item (19) of Appendix 9C?
+9.42 What is considered as "non-audit fees" pursuant to item (19)(b) of Appendix 9C?